cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 ## {% fa fa-angle-right %} Can I use the new ES7 async / await syntax?

 No. The Command API is not designed in a way that makes this possible.
+This is not a limitation of Cypress - it is a very conscious and important design decision.

+Async / await is sugar around promises and Cypress commands are a mixture of both promises and streams.

 If you're curious please read: